zebadoba/RTTD-test/noob_README.md

     npm start

 View the site locally Visit http://localhost:3000 in your browser.
+You can start Chromium in kisok mode with the following command

+    @chromium --kiosk --incognito localhost:3000

+## Post Install
+After any reboots you will need to restart the application and Chromium.
+The easiest way to do this is via command line with two windows, one for

+    npm start
+ and one for

+    @chromium --kiosk --incognito localhost:3000

 ## APIs
 * [Weather Underground](http://api.wunderground.com) * [BART
 API](http://api.bart.gov) * [NextMUNI